Superintendent Mentoring Program

 - committed to completing the required mentor training

 - professionally committed to the Texas public education system

 Training of mentor superintendents will be conducted two to three times per year.
 TASA’s “Inspiring Mentors: Superintendent Mentor Training” sessions will focus on the skills and superintendent competencies needed for mentors to build strong relationships, connect to First-Time Superintendents Academy session content, and provide coaching to new mentees.
 Mentor training is scheduled for September 18 (9 a.m.-12 p.m.) and will be conducted online.

 Previous TASA Mentors

 If you have previously served as a mentor in TASA’s mentoring program and wish to continue, please plan to attend one of our new mentor trainings by September 2021.
 (You will be kept on the mentor list until September 2021.)
-If you would like to complete the next training at TASA’s summer conference June 28, complete and submit the online RSVP form by June 12.
+If you would like to complete the next training to be held in summer/fall 2020, complete and submit the online RSVP form.